Lucerne

 When it takes a boat, a train and a steady hike to get an incredible view, you need to make sure the trip is worthwhile.
 And sometimes, the trip is better than what you came to see.

 At least, that is what I learned when I climbed Mt.
-Rigi, the "Queen of the Mountains" in Switzerland.
+Rigi, the “Queen of the Mountains” in Switzerland—a trip paid for by Switzerland Tourism.

 Located in Central Switzerland's Alps surrounded by the Lakes Lucerne, Zug and Lauerz, Mt.
 Rigi's summit, Rigi Kulm, is 5,899 feet (or 1,798 meters) above sea level.
 It's known for incredible 360-degree views of the Alps, 13 lakes in the lowlands, Germany and France as well as the cities of Lucerne and Zug.